diegofiore83/basket.javascript/README.md

 ## Details

-Write an class to manage a basket with products catalog, offers and delivery cost.
+Write a class to manage a basket with products catalog, offers and delivery cost.

 ## Run Istruction